-Winter Ideas To Keep You Warm
+Winter Ideas to Keep You Warm

-Wear Cap To Keep Your Head Warm
+Wear Winter Caps To Keep Your Head Warm

 Fifty percent of your body's heart is lost when your head isn't covered.
 Whenever you go outside, wear a wool or acrylic knit cap to keep the heat in.
 You definitely will notice the difference if your head is covered.

 A cap is much better than a hat to wear because a cap can cover your ears as well.

 Just as it is recommended to wear a cap to keep your head warm, wearing gloves to keep your hands warm is also a good suggestion.